trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Step 9.
 Set Your PIN** - Read and accept the Warning and Disclaimer by checking the checkbox.
 On your Onlykey six digit keypad enter a PIN between 7 - 10 digits long.
 When you are finished select "Next" to continue.

-*Note: The OnlyKey LED should be on and briefly turn off (blink) when you press each digit of your PIN. *
+{% include info.html content="The OnlyKey LED should be on and briefly turn off (blink) when you press each digit of your PIN." %}

 **Step 10.
 Confirm Your PIN -**  Re-enter the same PIN and select "Next" to continue.
 Once you click next you can see the messages in red at the bottom of the app displaying "Successfully set PIN" and that your "OnlyKey is ready…" at this point the manditory steps of your initial setup is complete you can either remove and reinsert your OnlyKey to start using or optionally continue to set the self-destruct and plausible deniability PINs.